Admiral-Fish/GameCubeRNG/README.md

 See https://github.com/Admiral-Fish/RNGReporter for the most up to date version of GameCubeRNG

 # Credits
-Original RNGReporter dev team for the RNGReporter functions used
+Original RNGReporter dev team(mingot, slashmolder, omegadonut) for the RNGReporter functions used

 Credits to amab for all the Channel Jirachi logic